corticon/corticon-dynamic-forms/docs/rule-logic/studio-for-beginners.md

 **Corticon.js Studio** is a graphical, desktop tool for modeling, analyzing, and testing business rules.
 Instead of writing code, you will use a spreadsheet-like interface to define the "if-then" logic that powers your forms.
 The output of your work in Studio is a **Decision Service**—a self-contained bundle of logic that the front-end application can execute.

-### Key Concepts for Dynamic Forms
+### Authoring Rules for UI Controls

-For dynamic form building, you will primarily work with three key components in Studio:

-1.  **The Vocabulary:** This is the **data model** for your form.
-Think of it as the blueprint for all the data you will work with.
-It's where you define the `UI` entity, the `UIControl` entity, and any custom data entities your form needs (like `LoanApplication` or `NewUser`).
-Every attribute you want to use in your rules must be defined here first.

-2.  **Rulesheets:** This is where you write the actual **logic**.
-Each rulesheet is like a smart spreadsheet where you define conditions and actions.
-For dynamic forms, a common pattern is to have one rulesheet for each "stage" of the form.
-For example, a rulesheet for stage 1 will define what the user sees on the first screen and what happens when they click "Next".

-3.  **Ruleflow:** This is the **orchestrator** for a single stage.
-For dynamic forms, you typically do not connect rulesheets to control the sequence of stages.
-Instead, stage progression is managed by rules that set the `UI.nextStageNumber` attribute.

-    So, what are ruleflow connectors for?
-You use them to organize complex logic **within a single stage**.
-For example, if you need to create two different dropdown menus on the same screen, you might use two rulesheets connected in a sequence:
+When authoring rules, you will work with a "base" vocabulary that contains all the standard entities the front-end component is configured to understand (`UI`, `Container`, `UIControl`, etc.).
+It is critical that the names, associations, and data types of this base vocabulary remain unchanged.
+You will add your own use-case-specific entities to this vocabulary to capture the data for your form.

+#### Creating a Container
+Any stage that presents information to the user must have at least one `Container`.
+This is the panel that holds all the questions for that step.
+You create one using an action-only rule:

+`UI.containers = Container.new[id = 'myContainerId', title = 'My Section Title']`

+* The `.new` operator creates a new instance of the `Container` entity.
+* You must define the `Container` as a child of the `UI` entity because the front-end expects it at the root of the payload.

+#### Creating UI Controls
+Every user interface control (a prompt, a checkbox, a dropdown, etc.) must be rendered inside a `Container`.
+Therefore, you create them as a "grandchild" of the `UI` entity:

+`UI.containers.uiControls += UIControl.new[type='Number', label='What is your age?', id='ageCtrl', fieldName='age']`

+* **`type`**: Must be one of the control types the front-end is configured to render (e.g., 'Number', 'Text', 'MultipleChoices').
+* **`label`**: The text of the question presented to the user.
+* **`id`**: A unique identifier for the control within the current stage.
+* **`fieldName`**: The name of the attribute where the user's response will be stored.
+This should correspond to an attribute in your data model if you intend to use its value in later rules.

+#### Multi-Rulesheet Stages for Complex Controls
+Some controls, like a `MultipleChoices` dropdown with statically defined options, must be defined across two connected rulesheets within the same stage.

-    * **Rulesheet 1:** Creates the two `UIControl` entities for the dropdowns.
+1.  **Rulesheet 1:** Creates the main `UIControl` with `type='MultipleChoices'`.
+You must assign an **alias** to this control in the Scope pane (e.g., `MyDropdown`).
-    * **Rulesheet 2 (connected after):** Identifies each specific dropdown using an alias (e.g., `dropdown1` and `dropdown2`) and adds the `Option` entities to populate each one individually.
+2.  **Rulesheet 2:** Uses the alias to target that specific control and add `Option` entities to it.
+This rulesheet uses a filter on the alias (e.g., `MyDropdown.id = 'some_unique_id'`) to ensure the options are added to the correct control.

 ### The Basic Workflow

 Your process for authoring form logic in Studio will generally follow these steps:

-1.  **Define the Vocabulary:** Start by creating all the entities and attributes your form will need (e.g., `UI`, `UIControl`, `LoanApplication`).
+1.  **Define the Vocabulary:** Start by creating all the entities and attributes your form will need.
-2.  **Create Rulesheets:** Build a separate rulesheet for each stage of your form.
-Use a **precondition** like `UI.currentStageNumber = 1` to ensure the rulesheet only executes for the correct stage.
+2.  **Create Rulesheets:** Build a separate rulesheet for each stage of your form, using a **precondition** on `UI.currentStageNumber` to control execution.
-3.  **Write the Rules:** Within each rulesheet, define the UI controls to render and set `UI.nextStageNumber` to control where the user goes next.
+3.  **Write the Rules:** Within each rulesheet, define the `Container` and `UIControl` entities to render, and set `UI.nextStageNumber` to control where the user goes next.
 4.  **Construct the Ruleflow:** For most stages, your ruleflow will contain just one rulesheet.
 Only connect multiple rulesheets if you need to perform sequential logic within a single stage, as described above.
 5.  **Test:** Use the built-in Ruletester to simulate running your form logic stage by stage.
-6.  **Compile:** Once testing is complete, compile your work into a Decision Service bundle for the front-end development team to use.
+6.  **Compile:** Once testing is complete, compile your work into a Decision Service bundle.